The Finite State Machine debugger

 -

-- terminates the execution of the current state, transition, child state or nested transition graph and returns to the higher level of execution.
-The command allows you to exit the current level of nesting and continue execution of the automaton at the level from which the input was performed.
+— completes the execution of the current state, transition, child state, or nested transition graph and returns to the higher level of execution.
+The command allows you to exit the current nesting level and continue executing the machine at the level from which the input was performed.

-To visually track the current stage of execution of the automaton model, highlighting is used - the active element is highlighted in green colour during execution both in the model itself and in the list of breakpoints:
+To visually track the current stage of the machine model execution, a backlight is used — the active element is highlighted in green when executed both in the model itself and in the list of breakpoints.:

-In addition to highlighting with colour, the system also provides hints in the form of icons, when you move the cursor over them, an auxiliary message pops up as to how exactly the model was executed at the current step:
+In addition to highlighting with color, the system also provides hints in the form of icons, which, when you hover the cursor over them, pop up an auxiliary message about how exactly the model worked in the current step.:

 -